nishjeki/nishjeki.github.io/_posts/2016-09-20-Getting iOS-Free-Provisioning-to-work-with-Xamarin.md

 ---
-disqus: true
-layout: post
+layout: page
-title: Getting iOS Free Provisioning to work for Xamarin
+title:  "Getting iOS Free Provisioning to work for Xamarin"
+subheadline:
-description: Fixing "No installed provisioning profiles match the installed iOS signing identities" error.
-Its the bundle identifier causing trouble.
+teaser: "Fixing 'No installed provisioning profiles match the installed iOS signing identities' error.
+Its the bundle identifier causing trouble."
+categories:
+    - blog
+tags:
+    - Free provisioning
+    - Xamarin
+    - bundle identifier
+comments: true
 ---

 While using a device such as iPhone or iPad for debugging with Xamarin Studio it gives error as: